artur-gajewski/eassy/README.md

 If you want the original files to be replaced by Eassy, you can create soft links in the output folder to point to the original files.

+#Upcoming features

+At the moment, Eassy creates file names that are OS specific.
+Upcoming features include:

+- Possibility to set output folder and file
+- Possibility to generate NGINX files
+- More framework templates
+- PHAR file for the app

 #Enjoy

 Enjoy Eassy and if you have any ideas or concerns please do not hesitate to contact me!